Wingtail/VocabularyMemorizer/README.md

 ### Prerequisites

-1. Java version greater than 1.7
+1. Java version greater greater than or equal to 1.7

 ### Installation